 Bonnie Krupa grew up in the Upper Peninsula of Michigan.
 She was active in 4-H and FFA and showed steers, hogs, sheep and chickens at the state fair.
 Bonnie also had a love of companion animals and often had numerous cats and dogs growing up.

 Bonnie has been training dogs since 2003.
-She currently owns three adopted dogs (Ginger)- 7 year old German Shepherd, (Sheba)-11 year old cattle dog/terrier mix and her newest addition (Rusty)-7 mo old Golden Retriever.
-She also has two rescued cats, Lefty, a 1 yr old kitty who was found soaking wet and injured last year and most recently, Mr. Branch, who was found in a tree in our yard and we had to contact the fire department to rescue him.
+She currently owns three adopted dogs (Ginger)- 9 year old German Shepherd, (Sheba)-13 year old cattle dog/terrier mix and her newest addition (Rusty)-1 yr old Golden Retriever.
+She also has three rescued cats, Lefty, a 1 yr old kitty who was found soaking wet and injured last year, Mr. Branch, who was found in a tree in our yard and we had to contact the fire department to rescue him, and last but not least, Pumpkin, who wandered into our yard and his owners were never found.
 She lost her lab of 15 years (Sandy) and her FIV Kitty of 18 years (Jinx) in 2018 and her 2 Golden Retrievers (Ranger (14) and Shelby (6) ) in 2016.

 She has earned the following certifications

 - Certified Dog Trainer (CDT), Certified Dog Trainer Advanced (CDTA) and Professional Dog Training Instructor (PDTI) from the International Association of Canine Professionals (IACP)

 - Certified Kennel Operator (CKO) from the Pet Care Services Association (PCSA).

 - Certified Trick Dog Instructor (CDTI) from Kyra Sundance’s Do More with Your Dog Program.